TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

       - Cole is responsible for designing the closed-loop control system of our induction heater.
 This involves selecting the appropriate thermocouples for accurate workpiece measurement and defining the control logic that uses temperature errors to change the power system's PWM signal.
     * <u>**Safety and Protections Control:**</u> Assigned to **Aaron**, based on his focus in Control Systems and skills in Safety Analysis.
       - Aaron will design the safety and protection control system.
 This includes the logic for detecting all fault conditions (overcurrent, IGBT overtemperature) and designing the interrupts that place the system into a non-operational fault state.

+* <u>**Safety and Protections System**</u>
+  * Assigned to: **Aaron**, based on his focus in Control Systems and skills in Safety Analysis.
+      - Aaron will design the safety and protection control system.
+This includes the logic for detecting all fault conditions (overcurrent, IGBT overtemperature) and designing the interrupts that place the system into a non-operational fault state.
+Along with this, he will design the eletronics housing to ensure components are electrically safe and meet NEC standards.
+Finally, Aaron will ensure the piping used will be resistant to leaks as well as safe for users to stand near.

 * <u>**Embedded Subsystem**</u>
     * <u>**Software:**</u> Assigned to **Dow**, due to his knowledge of microcontrollers and software design concepts.